jwar663/softeng306-a2/README.md

 Serious game project themed around climate change.

-Move with the arrow keys and interact with objects you're facing using 'x'.
+Move with the arrow keys and interact with objects you're facing using X or space.
 Hold shift to run.

 | Name | GitHub Username  | UoA Username |
 | ---- | ---------------- | ------------ |